-House Dems formally condemn Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi
+Dem-led House formally condemns Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi

 As the consultation dragged on, Pelosi then appeared to leave the House floor, which itself constituted a violation of House Rules when someone’s words were taken down.
 Members are supposed to be seated on the floor when a member’s words are stricken.

-The scene then became even more bizarre when the chair, Rep. Emanuel Cleaver, D-Mo., told representatives after a lengthy huddle that he was trying to make a fair ruling as to whether Pelosi had broken House rules governing decorum, but people weren’t cooperating.
+The scene then became even more bizarre when the chair, Rep. Emanuel Cleaver, D-Mo., told representatives after the lengthy huddle that he was trying to make a fair ruling as to whether Pelosi had broken House rules governing decorum, but people weren’t cooperating.
 Cleaver explained to Fox News he felt Pelosi was being singled out.

 CONWAY BLASTS DEMS' 'TIRED' CLAIMS OF RACISM, SAYS SHE 'TOTALLY DISAGREES' WITH HUSBAND'S SCATHING OP-ED